Should you snorkel or scuba dive in Molokini Crater, Hawaii?

 Day 2 – Scuba diving in Molokini Crater

 At 8.00 am, we were ready to dive “Middle Reef”, inside Molokini Crater.
 As we went down to 20 m, we were surrounded by thousands of Pyramid Butterflyfish and Scissortail Sergeant fish.
-Molokini Crater being only rock with no soil washing down, the visibility is much better than on the shores of Maui, it was about 40 m.
+Molokini Crater, being the only rock with no soil washing down, the visibility is much better than on the shores of Maui, it was about 40 m.
 As I started to look at the coral reef, a Giant Trevally just swam by me.

 • Time: check-in 6.15 am – back at 12.30 pm